Total of people that favorited this listing

 Three organic, farm-to-table, gourmet, vegan meals will be served daily.
 Complimentary fresh organic fruit from the orchard on the property (when in season), as well as alkaline water upon request will also be available.

+During your free time, you may book a massage for an additional cost if you would like to relax further.
 The Big Island has some of the most spectacular sites to be found in all of the world.
 Whether you are visiting the earth's largest volcano, sitting on the rare green sand beach, or sipping on some of the Hawaiian coffee at the plantation before going to watch turtles on the beach, you will be amazed by all that it has to offer.

 Ahalanui Park is a lovely park built around the Ahalanui Hot Pond.
 There is a picnic area, showers, toilet facilities and a lifeguard on duty daily.
 It is a popular destination for locals and tourists alike.
 The best time to go is during low tide when the ponds are the warmest (water temperatures average 90°F/32°C).
 The part natural part man-made pool is located right next to the ocean and is connected by a small inlet.
 This allows for beautiful tropical fish to enter the pool, which you can see through the crystal clear water.